ryandhasgit/Comedy/Beat Bin/ChatGPT Therapist Beats.md

 give her time to heal

-give her space to process and connect with her emotions
+give her space to process and connect with her emotions/algorithms

+let her focus on her career in large language modeling

 growing distant